EuphoriaPatches/Changelogs/README.md

 - Added a dragon egg emission toggle option
 - The nether brightness slider has more options now
 - Added Vanilla Entity Shadows option (enables the vanilla entity shadow when realtime shadows are disabled)
+- The emissive nether wart now looks more organic

 ## Fixes
 - Fixed Retro outlines with only night vision mode enabled force enabling world outline when not having the night vision effect